tsaekao/npm-demo/README.md

 # RTV.js

-__Runtime Type Verification Isomorphic JavaScript Library__
+Runtime Verification Library for browsers and Node.js.

-This library runs equally well in modern browsers and on the server with Node.js.
+This library is isomorphic: It runs equally well in modern browsers and on the server with Node.js.

 # Goals